Co-Creating the Coach:Client Relationship

-Trust in the relationship between coach and client is a key to the client feeling safe enough deeply share one’s warts.
+Trust in the relationship between coach and client is key to the client feeling safe enough to deeply share one’s warts.
 The client trusts that the coach will meet them in a state of support and curiosity vs. judgment.
-I also impart that real trust is hard earned: you don’t deserve simply by labeling yourself as a coach, but by demonstrating your willingness to share in the struggle to find a solution.
+I also impart that real trust is hard earned: "You don’t deserve simply by labeling yourself as a coach, but by demonstrating your willingness to share in the struggle to find a solution."

 Implementing the Coaching Rule

 Who is doing the work?
 If you, as the coach, are feeling tired from working so hard, trying to come up with questions and drag things out of the client, you are working too hard.
 Put the work back into the lap of the client.
 It is their success and they must take responsibility for their portion of the work.
 If they don’t own the process, they can’t implement and own the result.

 Successful coaching requires the co-creation of the coaching relationship.
 The overlapping space between the coach and the client is where magical things happen for both the client and the coach.
 What is the most important insight you have learned in this co-creating process?

 Dr. Laura Hauser, MCC, MCEC, works with organizational leaders and their teams (and the professionals who support them) to build healthy workplace cultures.
 She is an internationally-recognized thought leader and researcher in the highly specialized space of team coaching.
 Using art and science, she teaches, coaches, supervises and consults in a way that expands mindsets and capabilities needed to navigate through disruption.
 Laura has been honored for her contributions to the coaching profession.
 She is the developer of the Team Coaching Operating System®, an ACSTH coaching school accredited by the International Coach Federation.
 Contact Laura by email or on LinkedIn.